Sleeper85/esphome-jk-bms-can/README.md

   - Battery name
   - Alarms: Cell over/under voltage, Charge/discharge over current, High/low Temp, BMS fault

-**Note: This code support multi-BMS connection per inverter (with a single ESP32) and should work with inverters that support the CAN bus protocol PYLON, SMA or Victron.
+**Note: this code support multi-BMS connection per inverter (with a single ESP32) and should work with inverters that support the CAN bus protocol PYLON, SMA or Victron.
 I'm only testing it with my Deye SUN-6K-SG03-LP1-EU inverter.<br>
 This project is still in development and testing...<br>**